U.S. calls Switzerland, Vietnam currency manipulators in Trump trade shot | MarketScreener

 Vietnam could be hit with tariffs under a separate probe by the U.S. Trade Representative's office into the causes of an undervalued dong that could be influenced by the Treasury report.
 Some business leaders fear Trump could act before a late December hearing on the issue, but a source familiar with the matter said that appeared unlikely.

-Taiwan will maintain stability in its foreign exchange rate, a central bank official told Reuters after the island was placed on the on U.S. Treasury's currency monitoring list.
+Thailand said its addition to the monitoring list would have no big impact.

-The label briefly lifted the value of the Swiss franc against the dollar.
+The label briefly lifted the value of the Swiss franc against a broadly soft dollar.

 Forex strategists said the move may make it slightly more difficult for the SNB to intervene, but the easing of the coronavirus pandemic would reduce upward pressure on the franc.

+The Thai baht leapt to a seven-year peak as investors reckoned Thailand's central bank might ease off its baht selling.
+The dong inched up to a two-week high and the Taiwan dollar made a new 23-year peak.
+[EMRG/FRX]

-The Treasury also said its "monitoring list" of countries that meet some of the criteria has hit 10, with the additions of Taiwan, Thailand and India.
-Others remaining on the list are China, Japan, Korea, Germany, Italy, Singapore and Malaysia.
+The additions of India, Thailand and Taiwan leave the Treasury monitoring list at 10, with China, Japan, South Korea, German, Italy, Singapore and Malaysia already on it.
+Vietnam and Switzerland were upgraded and Ireland was removed.

 The report said that India and Singapore had intervened in the foreign exchange market in an "asymmetric manner" but did not meet other requirements to warrant a manipulator label.

-(Reporting by David Lawder; Additional reporting by Andrea Shalal in Washington, Dan Burns in New York, John Revill in Zurich, Saikat Chatterjee in London, Khanh Vu and James Pearson in Hanoi; Editing by Sam Holmes and Stephen Coates)
+(Reporting by David Lawder; Additional reporting by Andrea Shalal in Washington, Dan Burns in New York, John Revill in Zurich, Saikat Chatterjee in London, Khanh Vu and James Pearson in Hanoi and Shriya Ramakrishnan in Bengaluru; Editing by Sam Holmes, Stephen Coates and Richard Pullin)

 By David Lawder